POTN1K/CompressionFlowAE/README.md

 model saving, there is a default <code>Raw</code> subdirectory to avoid clutter.

-### Required Libraries
+## Required Libraries
+___
-The environment can be installed using the following lines of code using conda or pip.
+The environment can be installed with the following lines of code using conda or pip.
 It should be run using python 3.10 or higher.

 <code>